abesco/gamedevtycoon-mods-ultimatelib/README.md

 --------------
 etc

-LICENSES:
+LICENSE:
 --------------
-This work is licensed under the <a rel="license" href="http://www.greenheartgames.com/legal/game-dev-tycoon-modding-agreement/">GDT Modding Agreement</a> with a small clause stating that, any party wishing to use this mod in its entirety, must distribute it from the <a rel="repo" href="https://github.com/abesco/gamedevtycoon-mods-ultimatelib/">gamedevtycoon-mods-ultimatelib public repository</a>.
+This software is licensed under the GDT Modding Agreement with an additional clause stating that, any party wishing to use this software in its entirety, must distribute it from the gamedevtycoon-mods-ultimatelib public GitHub repository.

-There also may be 3rd party libraries included within this mod with their own (non-conflicting) respective licences *i.e. "Attribution-NonCommercial 4.0 International"*
+There also may be 3rd party libraries included used in and distributed with this software with their own (non-conflicting) respective licences i.e. the "Attribution-NonCommercial 4.0 International".

-**Short Version:**
-- **Do not distribute this with you mod.
-It must be downloaded from this repo.
-Where all attributions are made to all 3rd-parties.**
+In short:

+ Do not distribute this software with your own software (in particular with your own GDT addin module).
+ The usage of this software is only allowed when downloaded from this repository and installed properly.
+ You are not allowed to copy, modify, merge, publish, distribute, sublicense, and/or distribute copies of this software without the permission of the project founders.
+ All attributions to 3rd-parties have to be implemented.
-- **Credit must be attributed to alphabit and SirEverard in you thread/readme/etc.**
+ Credits must be attributed to alphabit and SirEverard in your public threads / readme / etc. (i.e. powered by UltimateLib).

 ATTRIBUTIONS & CONTRIBUTIONS:
 --------------